Ecological Landscaping

 Planting for Privacy & Wildlife

-The desire for an intimate private space has become a common request as homes are built closer together and more cars and lights clutter our roads.
-The majority of privacy issues can be solved with landscaping that mimics nature and does not rely on the hardscape of fences or conga lines of evergreens.
-A soft multi-layer of plantings makes a space feel private without making the homeowner feel claustrophobic or trapped on their own land.
-Nature often hides views from us and does it best with a hedgerow.
-A well-made hedgerow includes a mix of evergreens, deciduous trees, flowering and fruiting shrubs, tall grasses and perennials.
-The density and variety of plants becomes a part of the natural landscape without bringing attention to undesirable views they might be screening.
+The desire for an intimate private space has become a common request as homes are built closer together and more cars and lights clutter our environment.
+The majority of privacy issues can be solved with landscaping that mimics nature and does not rely on solid fences or stiff rows of evergreens.
+A natural arrangement of plants can create a buffer without making the homeowner feel too enclosed.
+A well-structured hedgerow includes a mix of evergreens, deciduous trees, flowering and fruiting shrubs, tall grasses and perennials.
+The density and variety of plants becomes a part of the natural landscape while screening out undesirable views.

 Meadows & Wildlife Corridors

 Be it simple curb appeal or the place where you welcome people into your home, an entrance needs a character that suits the house and it's owner.
-The trend away from "bearding" a house with shrubs and a little weeping tree in the corner is a welcome one.
-Today people look to make the most of their outdoor space and create living rooms and outdoor habitats that are both welcoming and functional.
-A courtyard entrance is the perfect example of this.
-A properly designed courtyard can create privacy, a place to enjoy the outdoors not far from your kitchen, and a space to greet people or welcome in friends.
+The trend away from "bearding" a house with shrubs and a little weeping tree on a corner is a welcome one.
+Fewer people use their front door and these spaces can be transformed into courtyards that function like outdoor rooms A properly designed entrance courtyard can become a place to enjoy the outdoors as well as a place to greet people or welcome in friends.

 Entrances & Foundation Plantings with Wildlife Value

 There was a time when homeowners were judged on their ability to keep a velvety carpet of lawn enclosed with straight lines.
 Happily, society has been moving away from that aesthetic and now we can tinker with a freer way of landscaping that embraces color, texture, and curves.
-A lawn can still exist as a recreation space, or to simply frame the garden, but the days of fertilizing, reseeding and needing to sit down while mowing is losing its attraction.
+A lawn can still exist as a recreation space, or to simply frame a series of garden islands, but the days of fertilizing, reseeding and needing to sit down while mowing is losing its appeal.

 Eliminating Lawn to Create Habitat